grvty-labs/django-openpay/README.md

 payments using debit/credit cards or bank transferences.
 Openpay allows to create Plans for system memberships, with an autocharge system.

-Django-Openpay is a django application which integrates two Openpay
+Django-Openpay is a django application created to wrap the current library of [Openpay for Python][openpay-git].
+Django-Openpay integrates two Openpay
 libraries:

-*   The Python library to manage Plans, Charges, Subscriptions, Customers and Cards (partially) from the django models.
+*   The Python library to manage Plans, Charges, Subscriptions, Customers and Cards (partially) directly through django models.

 *   The JavaScript library to manage payouts, transfers and cards without saving sensitive information in your django application.
 (Giving us the relief